 require private landlord accreditation to provide decent accommodation and support private sector tenants.

-Pledge 2: Deliver the new homes our Borough needs, whilst protecting our green spaces
+Pledge 2: Deliver the new homes our Borough needs, where they are needed, and at an affordable price

 commit to building enough homes within five years to end our housing waiting list;